xxdydx/tp/docs/DeveloperGuide.md

 * 3b.
 User enters an unknown category type.

     * 3b1.
-KnotBook shows a list of valid category types.
+KnotBook shows an error message for invalid category format.
-    * 3b2.
-User selects a valid category or creates a new one.

-      Use case resumes at step 4.
+      Use case resumes at step 2.

 **Use case: UC04 - Update vendor quote**